 Freight Delivery and Safety Boosted

 Consumer habits have changed vastly since the start of C19, with many now shifting to online sales habits and purchasing more products rather than services.
-Improved truck safety is already becoming more of a priority for the industry as the presence of medium- and large-scale vehicles on the road is a surety, especially in the pre-Christmas season.
+Improved truck safety is already becoming more of a priority for the industry as the presence of medium- and large-scale vehicles such as tippers and hookloaders on the road is a surety, especially in the pre-Christmas season.
 In an effort to keep 18 wheeler accident settlements at bay, manufacturers are now fitting these and smaller trucks with key safety technology to boost road safety.
 These include the use of new sensors (which do everything from controlling sunroofs to avoid sun-blinding, to alerting drivers of blind spots, lane limitations, and ski risks).
 Many trucks also contain advanced electronic braking systems, which help reduce braking distance, therefore lessening the likelihood of impact.

 Patience is Key

 Since the CV industry is directly linked to the economy, full recovery is unlikely in the short-term.
 It can take months or even a couple of years until both supply and demand are as they were in 2019, with recovery depending on factors such as increased construction activities, private economic recovery, and renewed levels of activity in industries such as mining.
 Patrick Manzi, NADA chief economist, predicts that there will be around 200,000 sales of medium duty vehicles and around 185,000 of heavy duty ones by the end of 2020.

 As is the case with industries such as construction and mining, the CV industry suffered a hiatus it is only starting to recover from.
 Problems with supply, lockdowns, and other issues spurred on by C19 meant that the first three quarters of 2020 have been slower compared to 2019.
 Signs of recovery are clearly visible, however, with the industry ready to match the pace of key industries.